RichardRed0x/politeia-digest/issue-043.md

 Published Jun 15 by kozel | 1 comments

 This proposal requests a budget of $33,000 for translation efforts over the remainder of 2021, eight months including work completed in May.
-The previous phase reported an underspend , using only $14,690 of the $33,000 budget.
+The previous phase reported an underspend, using only $14,690 of the $33,000 budget.
 Decred Journal translations were the largest item, accounting for half of the budget, and a new release of Decrediton meant that software translations accounted for a larger than anticipated share of the spending on phase 1. @bee has stepped in to assist with management of the proposal, including by maintaining a translations [index](https://github.com/decredcommunity/translations/blob/master/index.md) (which also includes some translations not funded by the proposal).

 ## Approved proposals